 Hormones run amok during pregnancy and postpartum.
 The body is adjusting to being pregnant, growing a human, no longer being pregnant, adjusting to lactation needs, far less sleep, likely less adequate nutrition, the responsibility of caring for a newborn, relationship adjustments, reimagining of self as a parent (“matrescence”), and shifts in community support.
+Just as your body is changing and adjusting, your brain undergoes changes that can lead to known perinatal mood and anxiety disorders.
 It’s a lot to handle in a year!
-1 in 5 birthing people experience some form of perinatal mood disorders, and likely higher as it is often under reported.
+1 in 5 birthing people experience some form of perinatal mood and anxiety disorders, and likely higher as it is often underreported.

 WHAT ARE PMADS?